aiidateam/aiida-tutorials/docs/sections/running_processes/workflows.md

 ```

-Use the `evince` command or the JupyterHub file manager to open the `band_structure.pdf` file.
+Open the `band_structure.pdf` file with a viewer at your disposal.
 It should look similar to the one shown here:

 :::{figure} include/images/si_bands.png